 The retail competition has further intensified the competition landscape for securing bilateral contracts.
-Generation companies have set up their RES operations to tap the contestable customers, which are currently large end-users with a monthly peak average demand of at least 750 kW for the preceding 12 months.
-Further competition can be brought about by entities that established RES operations by acting as demand aggregators.
-Customer migration could result to the reduction of existing supply contracts of power generation companies with distribution utilities.
+Generation companies have set up their RES operations to tap contestable customers, which are currently large end-users with a monthly peak average demand of at least 100 kW for the preceding 12 months.
+Further competition is brought about by entities that establish RES operations to aggregate demand.
+This results to customers migrating to the RES which result to the reduction in existing supply contracts of power generation companies with distribution utilities and electric cooperatives.
 Negotiations for new contracts could result to less favorable terms given the current scenario.

-Competition in the development of new power generation facilities, the acquisition of existing power plants and financing these undertakings could also be expected.
-Given the robust performance of the industry in the last couple of years, many investors have been attracted to participate and explore opportunities in the development of electric power generation projects, both in the renewable and non-renewable energy spectrum.
+Competition in the development of new power generation facilities, the acquisition of existing power plants and financing these undertakings is expected.
+Given the robust performance of the industry in the recent years, many investors have been attracted to participate and explore opportunities in the development of electric power generation projects, both in the renewable and non-renewable energy spectrum.